15 Brilliant Day Trips from Oxford

 The train departs from Oxford and arrives at Bicester village (or Manorsfield Road from Magdalen Street).

 Windsor Castle is where the real royals live.
-While you won’t be invited in for a cup of tea, you miiiiight spot the Queen in her driveway.
+While you won’t be invited in for a cup of tea, you miiiiight spot a royal or two in the driveway.

 Get the full experience with a tour around the precincts with guided audio by Prince Charles himself.